canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 sudo snap install kubectl --classic
 ```

-If you have just installed it, you should also create a file to contain the configuration
+If you have just installed it, you should also create a file to contain the configuration:

 ```
 mkdir ~/.kube